 Setting and Forgetting: A Caution

-While the three-fund portfolio is great because it's simple to learn and easy to manage, it isn't without its disadvantages, as we discuss on our personal finance primer page.
+While the three-fund portfolio is great because it's simple to learn and easy to manage, it isn't without its disadvantages, as we discuss on our personal finance for physicians primer.
 While the three-fund portfolio has a "set it and forget it" mentality when it comes to selecting funds and asset allocation, keep an eye on your overall portfolio long-term to ensure the balances remain near the target percentages as they grow.
 If one of the three arms ends up doing significantly better, you may want to consider either rebalancing your portfolio to adjust for the gains or change the percentages of future investments to even out your diversification.

 One of the features we highlight of the three-fund portfolio above is that it allows for flexibility when selecting your balance between the three-funds.
 Another caution against the "set and forget" mentality over the entirety of your life is that your risk tolerance over passing decades may change as you get closer to retirement.
 This is where the flexibility also comes in hand, allowing you to adjust the stock-to-bond ratio when you want to shift your portfolio to be more conservative in your golden years.